return42/sphkerneldoc/linux_src_doc/security/apparmor/lib_c.rst

         initialized audit structure (MAY BE NULL if not auditing)

     :param void (\*cb)(struct audit_buffer \*, void \*):
-        callback fn for tpye specific fields (MAY BE NULL)
+        callback fn for type specific fields (MAY BE NULL)

 .. _`aa_check_perms.return`: